 Advanced data management strategies often involve:

-Top 10 Data Management Trends for 2024 and Beyond
+Top 10 Data Management Trends

 In the recent past, many organizations’ sensitive data such as customer information, financial records, and proprietary algorithms were exposed on the dark web.
 In 2023 alone, over 4,100 publicly disclosed data breaches exposed more than 7 billion records worldwide, according to the Identity Theft Resource Center’s Annual Data Breach Report.
 Robust data management strategies are the need of the hour, and the following trends will help you in achieving your data management goals.